ericincloud/Autoscaling-EC2/README.md

 # Autoscaling-EC2-Web-Server
-#### Autoscaling with EC2 Web Server give users a smoother experience when visiting their favorite website!
-With the Application Load Balancer and Autoscaling Group, traffic from users is automatically balanced even when traffic is heavy or light.
-Resources dynamically add or reduce capacity depending on traffic conditions—making maintenance easier while providing consistent performance.
+#### Autoscaling with EC2 Web Server provides users a smoother experience when accessing their preferred website.
+Utilizing the Application Load Balancer and Autoscaling Group, user traffic is automatically distributed evenly, regardless of whether it is heavy or light.
+Resources dynamically adjust capacity based on traffic conditions, simplifying maintenance and ensuring consistent performance.

 ## Architectural Diagram